 From the earliest levels, the music program at St. Stephen’s strives to support a lifelong love of creating, performing, and listening to music.
 The youngest students focus on developing pitch and rhythm through seasonal songs, games, stories, and playing instruments.
 Starting in Kindergarten, students continue to develop their aural training and begin their journey into music notation, utilizing Kodaly-influenced materials.
 In the upper levels, the students gain a deeper understanding of music history in their classes and in our outstanding choral program.

 Students will have the opportunity work with professional filmmaker and producer Stefan Blozinski and Anita Long.
 The film courses cover storyboarding, production, editing, acting, sound, location scouting, and casting.
 Students will study the history of filmmaking.
 They will enter into film festivals on local and statewide levels.

 This all-encompassing introduction to theatre arts will serve new young artists as they take their first steps toward understanding "the basics" of theatre.
 Students will gain a better understanding the inner workings of theatre concepts, principales, and practices, as well as an expanded knowledge of theatre history.
 This course will provide the strong foundation to continue a pursuit of the arts, while enhancing other non-arts skills such as public speaking, the ability to collaborate with others, and the constructive feedback.

-Note: During the 2020-21 season, we will revert back to what we call the St. Stephens Company.
-These musicals, performed by students in grades 1-8, are held in Rice University’s Hamman Hall at full-scale musical production.
+During the 2020-21 season, we hope to offer musicals, performed by students in grades 1-8, in Rice University’s Hamman Hall at full-scale musical production.